 Heat Blows Out Cavs As J.R.
-Smith Feuds With Dion Waiters, Miami Players [Video]
+Smith Feud With Dion Waiters, Miami Players [Video]

 “If anybody knows Rodney, he’s just out there competing,” Heat coach Erik Spoelstra added.
 “He’s not trying to show up anybody.”

 Even J.R.
-Smith’s teammate Derrick Williams, who was a former Heat player before he was signed by the Cavs for the rest of the season, had some nice things to say about McGruder.
+Smith’s teammate Derrick Williams who was a former Heat player before he was signed by the Cavs for the rest of the season had some nice things to say about McGruder.
 Williams said that he knew his former teammate to be a tough guy who plays physical, and referred to him as a “good guy.”

 The Cavs and the Heat square off anew on March 6, Monday at 7 p.m.
 ET, and the late-game drama in the last game makes it all the more interesting to watch.